 Phase 1: Cleanse, Refine, and Balance

-Makeup Removal: Doing a pre-cleanse with Argan Oil, or makeup remover helps to dissolve makeup, pollution, dirt, and oil to allow your cleanser to work on a deeper level.
+Makeup Removal: Doing a pre-cleanse with a facial oil, or makeup remover (like our Micellar Makeup Remover Wipes) helps to dissolve makeup, pollution, dirt, and oil to allow your cleanser to work on a deeper level.

 Scrub or Mask: Exfoliation helps your other products penetrate deeper.
 Make sure not to exfoliate more than 2 or 3 times a week.

 Toner: Tone to balance the skin and remove any lingering impurities.
-Apply Toner when you’re ready for the products that are going to stay on the skin.
+Apply our Hydrating Toner when you’re ready for the products that are going to stay on the skin.

 Esthetician Tip: When it comes to the Enzyme Mask, you can decide if you want to use it before or after your toner.
 Oily or combination skin types may prefer to use toner afterwards, where more dry skin types may want to skip toning with the mask all together.